-There are three main types of mouse gripping:
+There are three main types of mouse grip:

-- Palm Grip - Entire hand rests on the mouse.
+- Palm Grip – The entire hand rests on the mouse.
 This lets you move the mouse fast since your actions come from your arm.
 However, clicking can be slower, and using your arm means it’s not always the most precise.

 - Fingertip Grip – Hand hovers in the air with only the last digit of the fingers in contact with the mouse.
 Since your palm doesn’t rest on the end, this gives you the most precise control.
 Despite this grip offering accurate control, it’s also the hardest to learn, the most arduous on your hands, and generally requires a smaller mouse since your hand can feel further away.

-The Logitech G Pro is one of the best all-round wireless gaming mice available in 2019.
-Logitech spent two years working with E-sports pros when designing the mouse to make sure it was good enough for enthusiasts and pros alike.
+The Logitech G Pro is one of the best all-round wireless gaming mice available.
+Logitech spent two years working with esports pros when designing the mouse to make sure it was good enough for enthusiasts and pros alike.

-One of the stand-out features of this mouse has to be its weight, or lack of should I say.
+One of the stand-out features of this mouse has to be its weight or lack of should I say.
 Historically, wireless mice have always been heavier than wired ones thanks to the wireless technology it’s built around.
-This being said, Logitech, thanks to the ever-advancing technological universe we live in, has managed to design a wireless mouse – equipped with the best sensor in the world – which weighs 80grams.
+This being said, Logitech, thanks to the ever-advancing technological universe we live in, has managed to design a wireless mouse – equipped with the best sensor in the world – which weighs just 80 grams.
 It’s one of the lightest mice on the market and our top pick respectively.

 The materials are nothing short of superb and the craftsmanship is equally as impressive.
 It has the look of a classy mouse and has the performance to boot.
 Nothing about this mouse has disappointed me so far making it the first, and only, mouse to achieve this feat.

 Pair the Logitech G Pro with the Powerplay Mousepad and you will never run out of battery.
 It makes use of Logitech’s Lightspeed technology and can charge on the go without the use of a wire.
 I know, impressive.
-If you aren’t looking to splash out on all the fancy extras then fear not, the G Pro has an cool 40 hour life time when fully charged.
+If you aren’t looking to splash out on all the fancy extras then fear not, the G Pro has a cool 40 hour lifetime when fully charged.

 Ultimately, if you’re looking for the best mouse for gaming and everyday use, which has a pin-point accurate sensor, superb aesthetics, cool features, and is lightweight, then look no further.
 The G Pro is the one for you.